 Reverend Guy Eric Smith and his wife, Mabel, moved into Borley Rectory on October 2, 1928, hoping for a quiet parish life.
 They got anything but.
 Within weeks, Mabel found a human skull—possibly female—in a library cupboard on November 12, 1928.

 By December, they heard footsteps pacing the Blue Room, where Harry Bull had died.
 On January 15, 1929, Mabel saw a “gray, wispy figure” by the garden gate, vanishing when she approached.
-Guy reported servant bells ringing, though wires were cut, on February 3, 1929.
+Guy reported that servant bells were ringing, though the wires had been cut, on February 3, 1929.

 Poltergeist activity followed: keys vanished, dishes smashed, and on March 10, 1929, a candlestick flew across the dining room, narrowly missing Guy.